-An individual determined to be functionally impaired in one or both of the following areas: (a) unable to perform two or more activities of daily living (such as bathing, toileting, dressing, eating, and transferring) without substantial human assistance, including verbal reminding, physical cueing or supervision; (b) due to a cognitive or other mental impairment, requires substantial supervision because the individual behaves in a manner that poses a serious health or safety hazard to the individual or others.
-Shanti Project / Pets Are Wonderful Support ("PAWS") Grantee HSA Human Services Agency Isolation For the purpose of this program, isolation is defined as combination of 2 or more of the following factors: selfreported feelings of isolation, mild to moderate depression. lack of natural or reliable supports, chronic illness or conditions, need for emotional and practical support, lack of engagement with available community-based, natural or social supports, and other additional factors that indicate 1:1 in home and wraparound support would be beneficial LGBTO+ An acronym/term used to refer to persons who self-identify as non -heterosexual and/or whose gender identity does not correspond to their birth sex.
-This includes, but is not limited to, lesbian, gay, bisexual, transgender, genderqueer, and gender non-binary.
-Having income at or below 300% of the federal poverty Low Income line defined by the federal Bureau of the Census and published annually by the U.S. Department of Health and Human Services.
-This is only to be used by consumers to self-identify their income status, not to be used as a means test to qualify for the program.
-An ethnic person of color who is any of the following: a) Minority Black - a person having origins in any of the Black racial groups of Africa, b) Hispanic - a person of Mexican, Puerto Rican, Cuban, Central or South American, or other Spanish or Portuguese culture or origin regardless of race, c) Asian/Pacific Islander - a person whose origins are from India, Pakistan or Bangladesh, Japan, China, Taiwan, Korea, Vietnam, Laos, Cambodia, the Philippines, Samoa, Guam, or the United States Territories of the Pacific including the Northern Marianas, d) American Indian/Alaskan Native - an American Indian, Eskimo, Aleut, or Native Hawaiian.
+Adult with Disability (AWD) Person 18 years of age or older living with a disability.
+Care Navigation Includes the following: intake, follow up, on-going assessment, information and referral, on-going care coordination, matching and support of client-volunteer peer support matches, facilitation of peer support volunteer trainings, facilitation of drop-in services, support group facilitation, peer-based psychosocial support (including practical assistance and emotional support).
+DAAS Department of Aging and Adult Services Frail An older individual that is determined to be functionally impaired because the individual either: (a) Is unable to perform at least two activities of daily living, including bathing, toileting, dressing, feeding, breathing, transferring and mobility and associated tasks, without substantial human assistance, including verbal reminding, physical cueing or supervision. (b) Due to a cognitive or other mental impairment, requires substantial supervision because the older individual behaves in a manner that poses a serious health or safety hazard to the individual or others.
+Grantee Shanti Project / Pets Are Wonderful Support ("PAWS")

+HSA Human Services Agency Isolation For the purpose of this program, isolation is defined as combination of 2 or more of the following factors: self- reported feelings of isolation, mild to moderate depression, lack of natural or reliable supports, chronic illness or conditions, need for emotional and practical support, lack of engagement with available community-based, natural or social supports, and other additional factors that indicate 1:1 in home and wraparound support would be beneficial LGBT Lesbian, Gay, Bisexual, Transgender Low Income Income at or below 300% of the federal poverty line defined by the Federal Bureau of the Census and published annually by the U.S. Department of Health and Human Services, currently at \$36,320 for an individual.
+Minority An ethnic person of color who is any of the following: a) Black - a person having origins in any of the Black racial groups of Africa, b) Hispanic - a person of Mexican, Puerto Rican, Cuban, Central or South American, or other Spanish or Portuguese culture or origin regardless of race, c) Asian/Pacific Islander - a person whose origins are from India, Pakistan or Bangladesh, Japan, China, Taiwan, Korea, Vietnam, Laos, Cambodia, the Philippines, Samoa, Guam, or the United States Territories of the Pacific including the Northern Marianas, d) American Indian/Alaskan Native - an American Indian, Eskimo, Aleut, or Native Hawaiian.
 Source: California Code of Regulation Sec.
-7130 Person who is 60 years or older, used interchangeably with Older Adult senior.
+7130 OOA Office on the Aging Peer Support Includes the use of paid staff, student-interns, and peer support volunteers.
+Peer support services include emotional and practical support via regular interactions with clients such as social visits, accompaniment to appointments or events, and other assistance.
+Senior Person who is 60 years of age or older SOGI Sexual Orientation and Gender Identity: Ordinance No. 159-16 amended the San Francisco Administrative Code to require City departments and contractors that provide health care and social services to seek to collect and analyze data concerning the sexual orientation and gender identity of the clients they serve (Chapter 104, Sections 104.1 through 104.9.)